 In addition to specialty surfaces, some models have a brick-lined cooking chamber, a feature prized by many chefs.
 Those bricks absorb and radiate heat, which means these units offer quick recovery times, the span between when cold food is introduced and the chamber gets back to the set temperature.
 This results in shorter baking times and increased production capacity.
 Brick lining also serves as a type of insulation, so bricked-lined ovens retain heat well and are more energy efficient.

-Certain models are essentially designed just for pizza baking, with a short cavity that puts the baking deck closer to the overhead heat.
+Certain models are essentially designed just for pizza baking, hence their common names of pizza deck oven or deck pizza oven.
+Those units have a short cavity that puts the baking deck closer to the overhead heat.
 That provides faster and more even cooking, and also prevents energy being wasted to heat a larger cabinet.